mrolims-publications/StickinessRecurrencePlots/README.md

 # StickinessRecurrencePlots

-Code repository accompanying the publication "*Stickiness and recurrence plots: an entropy based approach*".
+Code repository accompanying the publication "[Stickiness and recurrence plots: An entropy based approach](https://doi.org/10.1063/5.0140613)".

 This project contains the code to generate and plot the data from all figures.
 It uses the [pyunicorn package](http://www.pik-potsdam.de/~donges/pyunicorn/) to create the recurrence plots.